RafaelCartenet/rafaelcartenet.github.io/_posts/2019-01-26-alphastar.md

 <!--more-->

 As a huge fan of DeepMind for what they've achieved so far and an ex amateur player of the game, I followed these events meticulously, and I must say I got completely amazed by this "prototype" they just revealed on January 24th.
-The goal of this article is to give a simple yet decent analysis about what's the hype is all about around AlphaStar.
-I might express subjectives ideas at some points but will try to be as objective as possible, feel free to make your opinion about it and to let me know if I made any mistakes.
+The goal of this article is to give a simple yet decent analysis about what's the hype is all about.
+I might express subjectives ideas at some points but will try to be as objective as possible, feel free to let me know your opinion / comments about it.

 # Brief introduction to Starcraft 2

 One shall always start by definitions, Starcraft 2 is a RTS game (Real-Time Strategy game), created by Blizzard.
 The goal of the game is pretty simple, collect resources, build units and destroy your opponent, simple as that.
-It includes three races that you can play, each got its different diverse units and mechanics, leaving the ability to create a huge number of army compositions to defeat your enemy.
+It includes three races that you can play, each got its different diverse units and mechanics, allowing the players to to create a huge variety of army compositions to defeat your enemy.
 The game has been published in 2010, and has been since then a really impressive game where players from all over the world have been competing and improving continuously over the years.

 What's interesting about Starcraft 2 is that the races have always been pretty balanced, and never ever someone found a strategy that would beat all other strategies.
 The mind set about the game, often called "meta", is constantly changing, thanks to the community and game's evolutions.
 For these reasons, in order to be a great player, not only you need to master a set of strategies, but also being able to understand what's your opponent is constantly doing or even thinking.